-- sidewalks.
-The City's sidewalk program will slowly address these areas, prioritizing continuous and direct routes linking residential areas to parks, schools, and shopping. - 27.
+- will slowly address these areas, prioritizing continuous and direct routes linking residential areas to parks, schools, and shopping. - 26.
 Construct bicycle lanes along all thoroughfares.
 As development occurs, bicycle lanes should be included along any thoroughfare with a new or relocated curb line.
-Cross-sections for all Avenue- and Boulevard-classified streets (see Proposed Streetscape Details, page 32) should include bicycle lanes. - 28.
+Crosssections for all Avenue- and Boulevard-classified streets (see Proposed Streetscape Details, page 32) should include bicycle lanes. - 27.
 Encourage trails to greenways via contiguous open spaces.
 Tributaries and streams leading to Long Creek are among those areas recommended to provide contiguous open spaces, create focal points for a development, and make key connections to the greenway system.
-The land dedication for greenways would occur primarily through the land development process. - 29.
+The land dedication for greenways would occur primarily through the land development process. - 28.
 Expand transit service.
 As more residential development occurs and new commercial nodes are created within the plan area, CATS should consider expanding service and partner with the development community to create park-and-ride opportunities as possible termini or major stops for expanded transit service.